fractalic-ai/fractalic/fractalic_readme_structured.md

 ```

 **How this works:**
+This example showcases one of Fractalic's most advanced features: letting the AI build its own workflow.

+We start with a simple `# Wiki` block that has a few subheadings for different countries.
+We then give the model the `fractalic_opgen` tool and a simple instruction: for each country, create a new operation to write a paragraph about it.

-The `@llm` operation combines the entire `# Wiki` block hierarchy as context with `tools: fractalic_opgen`, enabling meta-programming capabilities.
-The model analyzes the document structure (main heading plus three country subheadings with placeholder content) and uses `fractalic_opgen` to generate three separate operations dynamically.
-Each generated operation targets a specific sub-block (`to: usa`, `to: france`, `to: uk`) with `mode: replace` to transform placeholder text into rich content.
+The model examines the structure of the document, sees the three country subheadings, and uses the `fractalic_opgen` tool to generate three new `@llm` operations.
+Each new operation is perfectly formatted to target one of the subheadings (`to: usa`, `to: france`, `to: uk`) and replace the placeholder text with a detailed paragraph.

-The `fractalic_opgen` tool calls return properly formatted YAML operations that Fractalic can execute immediately.
-This creates a self-extending workflow where the model determines what operations to generate based on document analysis.
-The generated operations use block ID targeting (kebab-case conversion of headings) and maintain document structure while replacing content.
-This pattern enables adaptive workflows that scale with document complexity without manual operation specification.
+This is a form of meta-programming: the AI is writing instructions for itself to execute.
+It allows you to create flexible and adaptive workflows that can change based on the content of your document, without you having to write every single step by hand.

 **What happened here:**
 - **Self-Extending Workflows**: The `fractalic_opgen` tool allows models to generate new operations dynamically